All About Multisig VS Single Key Crypto Wallets

 Advantages of Single Key Wallets

-• Speed: Transactions can be made quickly without needing multiple signatures.
+• Transactions can be made quickly without needing multiple signatures.

 Disadvantages of Single Key Wallets

-• Security Risks: The single key becomes a single point of failure.
+• The single key becomes a single point of failure.
 If it is lost or stolen, the entire wallet can be compromised, potentially resulting in a total loss of funds.

-• Lack of Redundancy: There is no backup option if the private key is lost.
+• There is no backup option if the private key is lost.
 Even if a user has the public key (address), without the corresponding private key, the funds are inaccessible.

 Multisig Wallets